visaign/sok-filtering-for-vis/README.md

+# **SoK: A Systematic Review of Filtering in Information Visualization and Visual Analytics**

 This README file is intended to provide convenient and organized access to all supplementary material associated with the SoK: A Systematic Review of Filtering in Information Visualization and Visual Analytics article.
 This supplementary material was created to enrich and support the main article, allowing readers and researchers to examine in detail the analyses, visualizations and other relevant elements related to the research.

 In particular, this repository contains several sections: